-A more detailed understanding of the complexities of brain science helps us better understand how drugs work in the brain, as well as their long-term implications of drug abuse and addiction on both the brain and the body.
+A more detailed understanding of the complexities of brain science helps us better understand how drugs work in the brain and their long-term implications for drug abuse and addiction on both the brain and the body.
 Knowing the effects of drugs on the brain can lead to more effective ways of reversing the damage.

 How Your Brain Works

-The brain works via a series of physical structures that convey messages through brain chemicals.
-In some instances, messages are sent from the body through the nervous system to the brain and back again.
-When you are walking barefoot and step on a pebble, for example, the pain sensation is transmitted to your brain, and your brain responds with a message to pick up your foot quickly.
+The brain works via physical structures that convey messages through brain chemicals.
+Sometimes, messages are sent from the body through the nervous system to the brain and back again.
+When you walk barefoot and step on a pebble, the pain sensation is transmitted to your brain, and your brain responds with a message to pick up your foot quickly.

 Your brain uses neurotransmitters to send signals from cell to cell.
-There are several different types of cells in your brain that have unique functions.
+There are several different types of cells in your brain with unique functions.
 Receptors read the messages from the neurotransmitters.
-There are specialized receptors for each of the different neurotransmitters which fit together like a lock and key.
+Specialized receptors for each neurotransmitter fit together like a lock and key.

-Information is managed by the type and number of available receptors in the brain and the amount of the corresponding neurotransmitter produced.
-For a message to connect, the brain has to produce the neurotransmitter in a sufficient quantity, and that brain chemical has to meet up with the right receptors.
+Information is managed by the type and number of available receptors in the brain, and the amount of the corresponding neurotransmitter produced.
+For a message to connect, the brain has to make the neurotransmitter sufficiently, and that brain chemical has to meet up with the right receptors.
 If the receptors are there but happen to be blocked, the message will not get through.

-There are about 100 different types of neurotransmitters divided into three categories: Small molecule, neuropeptides, and others.
+There are about divided into three categories: Small molecules, neuropeptides, and others.
 Once released, a neurotransmitter is available for a short time.
-If it does not bind to a receptor, it’s either gobbled up by enzymes or taken back into the neuron.
-A breakdown of communication within the brain can result when these message chemicals are produced but not received.
+If it does not bind to a receptor, it’s gobbled up by enzymes or taken back into the neuron.
+Communication breakdown within the brain can result when these message chemicals are produced but not received.

 Parts of Your Brain

-The largest part of the brain, the cerebrum is responsible for most of the work that the brain does.
+The largest part of the brain, the cerebrum, is responsible for most of the brain’s work.
 The cerebrum is divided into the left and right hemispheres, each containing the same subdivisions.

-The frontal lobe spans the front part of the head and is responsible for behavior, personality, creative thought, intellect, problem-solving, attention, smell, muscle movements, abstract thinking, judgment, physical reactions, and coordinated movements.
+The frontal lobe spans the front part of the head.
+It is responsible for behavior, personality, creative thought, intellect, problem-solving, attention, smell, muscle movements, abstract thinking, judgment, physical reactions, and coordinated actions.

 The parietal lobe sits directly behind the frontal lobe and is subdivided into the sensory and motor cortexes.
-The sensory cortex receives information from the body about positioning, touch and pain.
+The sensory cortex receives information about positioning, touch, and pain from the body.
 The motor cortex monitors and controls movement.

-The temporal lobe is located on either side of the head near the temples.
+The temporal lobe is located near the temples on either side of the head.
 The right and left temporal lobes are connected with axons.
-Language is the primary function of this lobe, in addition to speech and hearing.
-There is a specialized area within the temporal lobe that’s believed to be important in processing language, but more study is needed to explain specifically how it works.
+Language, including speech and hearing, is the primary function of this lobe.

-The brain stem, the part of the brain that attaches to the spinal cord, manages basic life support functions.
-The heart rate, respiration, and blood pressure are all controlled by the brain stem.
+The brain stem, the part of the brain that attaches to the spinal cord, manages essential life support functions.
+Heart rate, respiration, and blood pressure are all controlled by the brain stem.

 There is some overlap in functioning among the regions of the brain.
 Certain more complex concepts, like language, are handled by coordination between different regions.
-This overlap in functioning can be good news when brain damage occurs, due to accident or illness.
+This functional overlap can be good news when brain damage occurs due to an accident or illness.
 Certain brain functions can be rebuilt when they are lost.

 How Drugs Do What They Do

-No matter what type of drugs you use, whether they’re pills prescribed by a doctor or something you bought on the street to smoke, they eventually find their way to your brain.
-Smoking, swallowing, snorting, drinking, injecting or any combination of these will all deliver drugs to your bloodstream, which in turn moves them to your brain.
+No matter what type of drugs you use, whether they’re pills prescribed by a doctor or something you bought on the street, they eventually find their way to your brain.
+Smoking, swallowing, snorting, drinking, injecting, or any combination of these will all deliver drugs to your bloodstream, which moves them to your brain.

 Since your brain manages all functioning and thoughts, it makes sense that a drug would have to travel to your brain to have any effect.
-Consider an over-the-counter cough suppressant that relaxes the cough reflex, so you can get some sleep.
-That reflex is regulated by your brain, so the active ingredient in the cough medicine has to change the messages in your brain to be effective.
+Consider an over-the-counter cough suppressant that relaxes the cough reflex so that you can get some sleep.
+Your brain regulates that reflex, so the active ingredient in the cough medicine has to change the messages in your brain to be effective.

 Once in your brain, drugs interfere with your normal brain chemistry to produce the desired effect.
-Because the brain is so complex, and our understanding of its functioning is not complete, drugs all have side effects, as well.
+Because the brain is so complex, and our understanding of its functioning is not complete, drugs all have side effects.
 The cough suppressant reduces your cough and also makes you drowsy.
 Every drug you take has more than one effect on you.

-Usually, drugs affect you mentally and physically.
-While alcohol reduces your inhibitions, it also depresses respiratory functions, for example.
-Side effects can be the more dangerous part of any drugs since you’re not looking for or monitoring them.
+Usually, drugs affect you both mentally and physically.
+For example, while alcohol reduces your inhibitions, it also depresses respiratory functions.
+Side effects can be a dangerous part of any drug since you’re not looking for or monitoring them.
 Most people tend to focus on the primary function of a drug and try to ignore the side effects.